Qazzgaming/Qazzgaming/README.md

 Hello!
-I'm Qazzy/kaz and i’m (really) interested in TF2, bugbo, CoD, minecraft YT, fashion and ponytown (will update when I remember more)
+I'm Qazzy/kaz and i’m (really) interested in TF2, bugbo, CoD, minecraft YT, collecting plushies/rocks, fashion and ponytown
+(will update when I remember more)